-I’m a planner – I love sitting down with my notebook, coming up with new ideas, writing new headlines, constructing new offers.
-Planning and building, to me, is one of the best part of working for myself, wherein a lot of other people hate it.
+I’m a planner.
+I love sitting down with my notebook, coming up with new ideas, writing new headlines, constructing new offers.
+Planning and building are some of the best parts of working for myself, wherein a lot of other people hate it.
 I find it thrilling to go out there and do the research, see what opportunities are viable, and start building towards it.

-And I like to trickle down that aspect to my readers and clients, as research, planning, and preparation are as much a critical component of career management as the physical tools (resume, cover letter, bio) themselves.
+That planning trickles down to my readers and clients because research, planning, and preparation are as much a critical component of career management as the physical tools (resume, cover letter, bio) themselves.

-Middle to end of December is a great time to be focused on the research and planning aspect of your search, or preparing to start one in the new year.
-Hiring, while not completely stagnant, tends to be slow moving, and you can take advantage of that by using this time to plot out your next moves, instead of rushing to get all your applications out the door before December 25.
+End of summer going into autumn is a great time to be focused on the research and planning aspect of your search, or preparing to start one in the new calendar or fiscal year.
+Certain times of the year, like summer and around the end-of-year holidays, hiring tends to be slow moving.
+You can take advantage of that time by using this time to plot out your next moves, instead of rushing to get all your applications out the door before these slower times.

-Here are a few ideas for using the coming weeks to plan, and conduct some serious job search intel that will put you ahead of the game come January:
+Here are a few ideas for using the coming weeks to plan, and conduct some serious job search intel that will put you ahead of the game.

 1) Setup Google Alerts